hwblx/vtex/README.md

 - Run the current buffer in an existing terminal buffer

 - Automatically detects file type and uses the right interpreter

+- Each Vim window can have its own associated terminal

+- Ideal for side-by-side testing and debugging

 - Saves the current buffer to a temporary file before execution